ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 Alternatives
 ------------

+* ``splice`` imports could also bring indentifiers into scope so that they can be used everywhere in a module, not **only** in top-level splices as the proposal suggest.
+This approach is not taken because it means that build-time only dependencies can't be distinguished

 * Using a pragma rather than a syntactic modifier would fix in better with how ``SOURCE`` imports work and make writing backwards compatible code easier::